-Ambassadors for Central Methodist University
+Ambassadors For Central Methodist University

 CMU Ambassadors must be full-time students in good academic standing, Costigan said.
-In addition, though, Costigan looks for other attributes when selecting Ambassadors such as personality, public speaking ability, dependability, and loyalty to CMU.
+In addition, Costigan looks for other attributes when selecting Ambassadors such as personality, public speaking ability, dependability, and loyalty to CMU.

 CMU's 2013-14 Ambassadors include seniors Kate Kellner, an English major from Strafford, and Austin Magyar, a business major from Boonville.
 Juniors are Lindie Adair, a sports management major from Boonville, Ciera Kluck, a pre-education major from Boonville, and Ashley Spaulding, an accounting major from South Bend, Ind.
 Kelly Jo Davis, a pre-education major from Gilliam, is the lone sophomore.

 Freshman Ambassadors include Shelby Asbury, a pre-allied health major from Fayette; Kelsey Beeler, a mathematics major from Fayette; Ahna Lupori-Baechle, communication studies major from Imperial; and Cheyenne Randle, a pre-education major from Galena.